Subject Leader: Ms Russell

 The Science Department has been graded as Good overall.
 This judgement is based on the department review which took place in 2015/16.

-The department has its own block.
+The department has its own special block.
 Four new classrooms were added two years ago, which means that all teachers have their own classroom/laboratory.
-The large number of laboratories are used for regular practicals; there are also two computer suites, a dedicated KS5 BTEC classroom, and a number of prep rooms which are well organised and used by the technicians.
+The large number of laboratories are used for regular practical work; there are also two computer suites, a dedicated KS5 BTEC classroom, and a number of prep rooms which are well organised and used by the technicians.
+We are currently remodelling a new science department office for staff to use when working and for meeting times.

 Core Science A*- C 79%, with 51% B+